 And there are tradeoffs — if you bring a lot of useful relationships, a difference in shelf-stable versus refrigerated is less likely to matter.
-For instance, when I was at Sir Kensington’s, I was approached by a pickle company because the same people that buy ketchup, mustard, and mayonnaise tend to also buy pickles (think: burgers).
+For instance, when I was at Sir Kensington’s, I easily interviewed with a pickle company because the same people that buy ketchup, mustard, and mayonnaise tend to also buy pickles (think: burgers).
 The pickle company assumed I’d be able to bring a lot of relationships into the new role, meaning I’d be able to immediately start landing key pickle accounts.

 Q: What does a career path look like for a salesperson?

-Now that we’ve established it’s pretty hard to move sideways in an organization from salesperson (i.e., you’re not likely to move to marketing, and you’re not likely to switch even from foodservice to retail), most career paths for salespeople are upwards in the organization.
+Now that we’ve established it’s pretty hard to move sideways in an organization from salesperson, where can you go?
+Most career paths for salespeople are upwards in the organization.

-Think carefully about whether you want to be in sales or management before accepting a promotion to a Sales Manager role.
+Think carefully about whether you want to be in management before accepting a promotion to Sales Manager.
 (Note that Sales Managers are also often responsible for continuing to sell while they also manage a team.)

 VP of Sales

 The one thing every founder needs is sales chops.
 Why?
-They’re the first salesperson for the company, and must be able to sell any product or service they spin up in order to find product-market fit and their very first customers.
+The founder is the first salesperson for the company.
+Any founder must be able to sell any product or service they spin up in order to find product-market fit.

 CPG Sales Jobs: Wrap Up

 This is a quick primer on sales roles in the CPG industry.
-If you’re interested in learning more about sales in general, this list of 26 free resources for salespeople might be helpful.
+If you’d like to learn more about sales in general, checkout this list of 26 free resources for salespeople.